 Our Student Support Services Office assists students who need academic help for any reason, no matter if it’s because of a learning disability or they just need some extra help with their studies.

 It is a known fact that the “Freshman 15” is alive and well on college campuses.
 To combat this, Indiana Tech offers many ways for students to stay healthy – both physically and mentally – when they aren’t in class or studying.
-Visit our Wellness Center webpage for more information on how we keep our students healthy and happy.
+Visit our Fitness Center webpage for more information on how we keep our students healthy and happy.